Erangr90/Smart-Cart/README.md

 # Smart Cart

-Web application with a Node.js REST API includes tokens authentication and refreshing, requests logger for analysis, MongoDB replica set with caching database using Redis Master-Slave Replication, and Nginx for load balancer.
+Web application with a Node.js REST API includes tokens authentication and refreshing, requests logger for analysis, MongoDB replica set with caching database, and Nginx for load balancer.
 Frontend developed using React, Redux, reduxjs/toolkit and Bootstrap.